aldopando/BellabeatCaseStudy/README.md

 **Bellabeat should promote the usage of the wearable specially throughout the first week by sending notifications about the benefits of tracking health data**.

-**Use friendly guided tutorials about how to use the wearable using spaced repetition through the App.
+**Bellabeat should use friendly guided tutorials about how to use the wearable using spaced repetition through the App.
 For example, when the user is near to late hours (around 9 to 10 pm) the app automatically sends a reminder about tracking the sleep**.

 **Provide a detailed explanation about the different metrics, their interpretation, benefits, and recommendations throughout the first week (one day explaining steps, another day explaining METs)**.